PulseWaves/Specification/specification.rst

 Version:
   Must be zero.

-Reserved:
-  Must be zero.

 Type:
   This number is 0 when the sampling describes the outgoing waveform.
 This number is 1 when the sampling describes a returning waveform.

+Reserved:
+  Must be zero.

+Bits per sample:
+  8 or 16 bits are common values.

+Number of Samples:
+  The number of samples in this sampling.

 Channel Number:
   This number is 0 when sampling with a single sensor.
 If the signal is sampled with h channels the number is between 0 and h-1.